kitsonk/kv-toolbox/README.md

 Retrieve a blob value based on the provided key and resolve with its JSON representation.

+### `getAsResponse()`

+Retrieve a blob entry as a `Response` which will stream the value from the store to a client.
+If the entry does not exist, the response will be a `404 Not Found`.
+There are several options to configure how the response is set.

 ### `getAsStream()`

 Retrieves a blob value based on the provided key and returns a byte